Every day, kids in many schools are sacrificed to petty politics.

 I am happy to be out of Castle Park Elementary's sick culture.

-If you worked at Castle Park Elementary, with people like these, and these, once you got over the
+Castle Park Elementary, with people like these, and these, once you got over the initial

-was a first-grade student there, to become a law-abiding and education-centered place again.
+first-grade student there, to become a law-abiding and education-centered place again.

 People who probably would not have been hired as teachers in the old days.